jakwings/fd/README.md

     -c, --color <when>
             Declare when to use color for the pattern match output:

                   auto: use colors for interactive console [default]
                  never: do not use colorized output
                 always: always use colorized output

     -j, --threads <number>
             The number of threads to use for searching and command execution.

             0 means [default: number of available CPU cores]

         --max-buffer-time <milliseconds>
             The amount of time (in milliseconds) for the search results to be buffered and sorted before streaming.

+            This option is mostly a stub for testing purpose.

     -x, --exec <program [argument]... [;]>
-            Run the given command for each search result, which can be represented by a pair of braces {} in the command.
+            Run the given command for each search result.

+            The search result can be represented by a pair of braces {} in the command.
 If the command does not contain any {}, then a {} will be appended as an argument to the program.
 A single semicolon ; will terminate the argument list.

             With --threads=1 commands will run sequentially.
-When multi- threading is enabled and multiplexing is not enabled, commands will not receive input from the terminal.
+When multi- threading is enabled and multiplexing is not enabled, commands will not receive input from an interactive console.

             If not running with a single thread, each output of the command will be buffered, reordered (printed to stdout before stderr) and synchronized to avoid overlap.

     -v, --verbose
             Show warnings about file permissions, loops caused by symlinks, I/O errors, invalid file content, etc.

     -h, --help
-            Prints help information.
+            Print help information.
             Use --help to show details and full list of options.
     -V, --version
-            Prints version information
+            Print version information.

 ARGS:
     <DIRECTORY>
-            The directory where the search is rooted.
-If omitted, search the current working directory.
+            The root directory for the search. [optional] If omitted, search the current working directory.

     <PATTERN>
-            The search pattern, a regex or glob pattern. [optional] The default values for regex and glob are ^ and * respectively.
+            The search pattern, a regex or glob pattern. [optional] The default patterns for regex and glob are ^ and * respectively.

 NOTE: If the value of environment variable PWD is the path of a symlink pointing